Variational optimization of tensor-network states with the honeycomb-lattice corner transfer matrix: Method and results

 Additionally, following Ref.~\cite{HyperbolicCTM4}, we can introduce two row tensors $L$ and $R$, which are also shown in Fig.~\subfigref{fig:CTMRG}{b}.
 In the infinite system, the tensors $C$, $L$, and $R$ are infinite-dimensional, but in the numerical procedure we can truncate them to a finite dimension by using the spectrum of $C$ as a guide for truncation.
 We initialize $C$, $L$, and $R$ with their small lattice analogs and increase the lattice by adding lattice sites.
 In each step of this increase we perform the updates, which are illustrated in Fig.~\subfigref{fig:CTMRG}{c} and can be expressed as

 The updated matrix $C$ has a dimension $\chi D$, where $\chi$ is a dimension of the original matrix $C$.
 Next, we need to truncate the matrix $C$ back to the original dimension~$\chi$.
 To this end, we diagonalize the matrix $C = W D W^{\dagger}$ and truncate it by using its eigenspectum (note that here the eigenvalues can be negative and must be sorted by the absolute value).
-The hermiticity of the matrix $C$ is ensured by the reflection-conjugation symmetry of the original tensors $T$.
+The Hermiticity of the matrix $C$ is ensured by the reflection-conjugation symmetry of the original tensors $T$.
 Alternatively, we can use the singular value decomposition (SVD).
 After this decomposition, the new matrix $C$ is set as $C=D$, while the matrices $W$ and $W^{\dagger}$ are absorbed into the updated $L$ and $R$ [see also Fig.~\subfigref{fig:CTMRG}{c}].
 Finally, we repeat the lattice increasing process until the convergence.
 The update of the CTM tensors includes only $\chi$ largest eigenvalues of the decomposition, which can be computed with iterative eigensolvers (or a randomized SVD in case of the SVD decomposition) to reduce the complexity.
+In the case of the randomized SVD decomposition, the computational complexity scales as $O(D^{4}\chi^{3}+D^{6}\chi^{2})$.